GOW444/OptiTime/Readme.md

 - A Streamlit-based frontend to visualize the generated `timetable.json` so students and faculty can view weekly schedules.

 ## Repository layout
-- data/
-  - Contains generated data for rooms, enrollments, etc. This folder is populated by the data generation scripts.
 - generate_data.py
   - Script to create dataset required by the models (rooms, enrollments, courses, etc.).
 - new_model.py